 As you might have guessed from my fast facts, Jordan Traveler has been a small project on my docket; I haven’t had a chance to ramp it up as the prospects for international travel are so bleak right now.

-Instead of my typical 10-10-10 launch cadence, I launched Jordan Traveler with a weekly cadence from the first post; the first three posts were migrated from my main travel site, Valerie & Valise.
+Instead of my typical 10/10/10 launch plan, I launched Jordan Traveler with a weekly cadence from the first post; the first three posts were migrated from my main travel site, Valerie & Valise.
 The rest of the posts on the site were topics that I found on other, abandoned Jordan niche sites or through keyword research.
 In some ways, this site is very much like London On My Mind – I don’t worry quite as much about the specific ability to rank for keywords or targeting the absolute lowest difficulty keywords first.
 Instead, I write the content to answer the questions I know people will have.

 Unfortunately, I haven’t really stuck to a weekly publishing cadence after the first few months.
 As the site has struggled to get meaningful traffic, I’ve diverted my energy and my team’s work onto other sites.